abhishekkenganal2/abhishekkenganal2/README.md

 - 📫 How to reach me **abhikhere007@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/abhishek-kenganal2/](https://www.linkedin.com/in/abhishek-kenganal2/)
+- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/abhishek-kenganal2/)

-- ⚡ Fun fact **Always sleepy boy🥱😂**
+- ⚡ Fun fact **You can actually die laughing😂🤣**

 <h3 align="left">Connect with me:</h3>
 <p align="left">